Carers' assessments

 - Answer:

 Carers of all ages can contact the County Council for a Carer's Assessment.
-Young Carers have their own dedicated telephone number should they wish to speak to a Young Carer's Assessor.
+Young Carers have a dedicated telephone number to speak directly with a Young Carer's Assessor.
+Professionals identifying a young carer must complete the new online professional referral form using the link below.

 If the person you are looking after receives, or may need, support from social care, then you can ask to have a joint assessment of your needs.